dwavesystems/dwave-ocean-sdk/docs/overview/hybrid.rst

 =====================

-D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service provides cloud-based hybrid solvers to which you can submit arbitrary BQMs and discrete quadratic models (:term:`DQM`\ s).
+D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service provides cloud-based hybrid solvers to which you can submit arbitrary :term:`quadratic model`\ s.
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
 Leap's solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.

 :ref:`hss` is an example of submitting a problem for solution on a Leap hybrid solver.